protocol/web3-dev-team/proposals/nftschool.md

 <!--
 Provide success criteria.
 These might include particular metrics, desired changes in the types of bug reports being filed, desired changes in qualitative user feedback (measured via surveys, etc), etc.
 -->
+* Lagging indicator:
+  * Ultimately, success is developers choosing to use IPFS for content addressing and Filecoin for storage for all of their NFTs
+* Leading indicator:
+  * Developers linking to this from stack overflow
+* Significant traffic

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_
+For this to work developers need to actually land on the site either through googling or via backlinks.
+Developers need to believe that this is an unbiased source of actual best practices Maintaining an active site like this requires a long term commitment.
+If we can’t sustain regular new content, it can appear abandoned quickly.

 #### Alternatives
 _How might this project’s intent be realized in other ways (other than this project proposal)?
 What other potential solutions can address the same need?_

-We could add the content to protoschool.
+* We could add the content to protoschool.
 That way we could focus on the content primarily.
+* We could publish the content in a series of blog posts
+* We could include the content into the current IPFS and Filecoin docs

+The downside of all of those alternatives is their close connection to PL, making it potentially harder to come across as unbiased, but also the dilution of focus.

 #### Dependencies/prerequisites
 <!--List any other projects that are dependencies/prerequisites for this project that is being pitched.-->
+* Content
+* Design
+* Some of the standards might not exist yet (metadata schema)

 #### Future opportunities
 <!--What future projects/opportunities could this project enable?-->
-There is an opportunity to turn this into a commuity co-owned space in the medium to long term.
+There is an opportunity to turn this into a community co-owned space in the medium to long term.
+NFT hackathons in particular create a lot of opportunity for new tutorials that we can showcase on this site.
+As we create new tools in this space, this site can be leveraged to generate interest and traffic.

 ## Required resources